yngveha/Digital-System-Design/testbenches/structure.md

 > [!NOTE]
 > In the pseudocode the stimuli data, queues behavior and checks are global.
+>
-> Make proper class encapsulations, file io, to suit the system complexity
+> Make proper class encapsulations, file io, to suit the system complexity.
+>
+> The structure is not intended to be perfect or all-encompassing.
+> It is an abstraction of an example used in our Bachelor level digital system design course at UIO.

 > [!NOTE]
 > The checks and stimuli are applied much in the same way as if they had their own process in VHDL.
+>
 > VHDL does not have a built-in queue, and while it is possible to achieve, using a well suited software language may be easier to work with.